vinnichase/got/README.md

 // prints: { id: 'person3', name: 'George' }
 ```

 But don't be afraid that your memory gets spilled over after tons of operations.
-Even though the modified parts of the state are cloned, the unchanged parts however still share the same reference:
+Even though the modified parts of the state are cloned, the unchanged parts still share the same references:

 ```JavaScript
 const person1FirstState = friends1.state().nodes.person1;